 Having trouble with your printer?
-Click here to walk through some questions with Marvin.
+If you are using version 4.4 or newer of the app, please use the troubleshooting guide built into the Printer Settings menu from within the app, otherwise, click here to walk through some questions with Marvin.
 This will help us get to the bottom of your printer troubles!

 Follow these steps to connect a Brother QL-820NWB Printer to your iPad using Bluetooth

 - Remove the printer from the box.
 You won’t need the Brother instruction book, just follow along with these steps.

 - Assemble and insert the roll of badges into the printer.
 These are DK-2251 labels, and you will need this model number later when you need to reorder labels.

 - Plug the black power cord into the printer and a power socket.

 - Press the power button to turn on the printer.
 Make sure the green status light comes on.

 - Use the [▲], [▼] and [OK] buttons to set your language, the time and date as prompted.